Siddharth2412/Siddharth2412/README.md

 - 👋 Hi, I’m Siddharth Simeidya @Siddharth2412
 - 👀 I’m interested in Software Development Programming and Data Science
-- 🌱 I’m currently learning Data Science in FAU Erlangen
+- 🌱 I’m currently learning M.Sc.
+Applied Computer Science in University of Göttingen
 - 📫 How to reach me you can connect me on linkedin https://www.linkedin.com/in/siddharth-simediya/

 <!---